 2. Arrange transportation upon arrival.
 Your destination wedding guests will appreciate the gesture of having a smooth transfer from the airport to their accommodations, especially after a long flight.
 Be sure to let them know it’s been arranged!
 A designated person to manage the schedule will help ensure all goes according to plan.

 3. Create a welcome lounge.
 This becomes a meet & greet area where guests can mingle with one another upon arrival.
 Have a selection of items/goodies set up on a table ~ in the form of deconstructed welcome bags!
-This is a great alternative to stuffing and delivering a gift to your guests.
+This is an excellent alternative to stuffing and delivering a gift to your guests.
 Plan to have a variety so they can choose their favorite items.
-Bottles of water and/or wine.
+Bottles of water and wine.
 Sweet & salty snacks.
 Freshly baked items from a local bakery.
 Fresh fruits.
 Sunscreen & flip flops.
 Gum & breath mints.
 Don’t forget a pre-printed itinerary of all the planned festivities!

 We’re glad you’ve joined us!